Hosted by site sponsor WebMate.

 In practice, benchmarks show that the "2023 M3" models are about 35% faster in single core tasks and 40% faster in multicore tasks; a significant speed boost compared to their predecessors.

 All of these models have "unified" onboard memory and SSD storage that cannot be upgraded at all after the initial system purchase.
-At the time of system purchase, though, the "2021 M1" iMac models could be upgraded to 16 GB of RAM whereas the "2023 M3" iMac models can be upgraded to 16 GB or 24 GB of RAM.
+At the time of system purchase, though, the "2021 M1" iMac models could be upgraded to 16 GB of RAM whereas the "2023 M3" iMac models could be upgraded to 16 GB or 24 GB of RAM.

 "2021 M1" & "2023 M3" iMac Comparison Charts